Allotment

 paths surfaced in bark chips.
 Cultivations in March

-and April included digging in ample bags of Discovery
+and April included digging in ample bags of Discovery garden

-in our dry summers.
+our dry summers.

 It certainly helped John's crops of vegetables, fruit and